 Peanuts can come in several different forms such as raw, dry, roasted, and etc. We’ll be taking a look at each individual type to see if you can feed squirrels without causing harm.

-As we know, squirrels will eat most anything and are not picky eaters.
+As we know, squirrels will eat almost anything and are not picky eaters.
 However, before you feed squirrels peanuts, you need to understand what is and what are the best nuts for squirrels.
 Read this if you’ve ever wondered “how much do squirrels eat.”

 Nuts and Squirrels